How to Detect Dirty Stream Attacks on Android Apps Using AI

 Figure 1: Fusion Set that will contain the Prevent Stream Manipulation feature

-3. Follow the steps in Sections 2.2.1-2.2.2 of this article, Building the Prevent Stream Manipulation feature via Appdome Console, to add the Prevent Stream Manipulation feature to this Fusion Set.
+2. Follow the steps in Sections 2.2-2.2.2 of this article to add the Prevent Stream Manipulation feature to your Fusion Set via the Appdome Console.

 4. Open the Fusion Set Detail Summary by clicking the “...” symbol on the far-right corner of the Fusion Set.
 Copy the Fusion Set ID from the Fusion Set Detail Summary (as shown below): fusion Set Detail Summary image

-1. Where: Inside the Appdome Console, go to Build > Anti Fraud Tab > Mobile Malware Prevention section.
+1. Navigate to Build > Anti Fraud tab > Mobile Malware Prevention section in the Appdome Console.

 3. Select the Threat-Event™ in-app mobile Threat Defense and Intelligence policy for Prevent Stream Manipulation: